Do you have a question when applying for Plant Breeders’ Rights or registration? Please contact us at firstname.lastname@example.org or

 - (Organic) coating that influences germination and/or plant development

-- Pre-treatment of seed that is specifically required due to phytosanitairy guidelines, such as the treatment of tomato seed with NaCl, HCl or NaOCl
+- Pre-treatment of seed that is specifically required due to phytosanitairy guidelines, such as the treatment of tomato seed with NaCl, HCl, NaOCl of TSP

 - Treatment with contact fungicides (but not Thiram and not for lettuce, beans and peas)